Jerry Cartwright, Senior Consultant, writes about the areas organisations need to consider when moving to hybrid working.

 As we approach an end to lockdown employers might be well served by;

-1. Production of a strategy for post pandemic ways of working - incorporating a true hybrid solution.
+1. Production of a strategy for post pandemic ways of working - incorporating a truly hybrid solution.

 3. Building understanding of the breadth and depth of 'flexible' working options with your leaders and managers to ensure actions and behaviour change enables and considers the following: